linrongbin16/lin.vim/README.md

     $ install.bat
 ```

+### Neovim

+[Neovim](https://neovim.io/) is an alternative choice for users. lin.vim has installed the Neovim configuration files as well.

 ### Installation Failure Notification

 lin.vim installation needs [github.com](https://github.com/) and [raw.githubusercontent.com](https://raw.githubusercontent.com/), for some reasons that we all know, download could fail.